Spurgeon Neel: Aeromedical evacuation

-From 1949 to 1951, Neel served as surgeon with the 82nd Airborne Division at Fort Bragg, North Carolina.
+From 1949 to 1951, Neel served as Division Surgeon of the 82nd Airborne Division at Fort Bragg, North Carolina.

 In 1949, Neel chaired a board that tested, evaluated, and recommended the use of the helicopter in medical evacuation roles.
 The concept of utilizing rotary wing aircraft for the evacuation of seriously wounded casualties was not a new one.
 In 1936, at the Medical Field Service School at Carlisle Barracks, Pennsylvania, an autogyro was field-tested as an evacuation vehicle.
 The idea was discarded at that time for engineering and budgetary reasons more than any defect in the basic concept.
 During World War II the Air Force and Navy began to use helicopters for the rescue of pilots and other personnel lost at sea or in inaccessible terrain.

 However, helicopters were still a novelty in 1949 when Neel began examining the idea of flying wounded soldiers out of war zones.
 Neel's widow, Alice Neel, told the San Antonio Express-News that Neel had said, "My job is to take care of those boys.
 And I'm going to do it, and I want to be able to get them to the hospital as quickly as possible, and I want the helicopter to be dedicated for that purpose and to be available for that mission.'"

 As part of his 1949 study, Neel tested an early Kaman helicopter with forward clamshell doors.

 Neel also explored other medical aspects of army aviation.
 In 1951, he published the paper "Medical Aspects of Military Parachuting," which was recognized by the Association of Military Surgeons of the United States as the best military medical essay of the year.

 In March 1951, Neel became the first Army graduate of the United States Air Force School of Aerospace Medicine at Randolph Air Force Base in San Antonio, Texas.